ucdavis/hpccf-docs/docs/admin/software.md

 ## Spack on cvmfs

-!!! warning
+!!! danger

-    As of December 9th, this document it out-of-date and **must not** be followed.
+    As of December 9th 2024, this document is out-of-date and **must not** be followed.

 ### Prerequisites